 Glucose is a sugar that comes from foods, and is formed and stored inside the body.
 It's the main source of energy for the body's cells and is carried to each through the bloodstream.
 But even though we need glucose for energy, too much glucose in the blood can be unhealthy.

-Hyperglycemia can cause serious health problems if left untreated.
-Too much sugar in the bloodstream for long periods of time can cause damage to the vessels that supply blood to vital organs and can cause other types of damage to body tissues, which can increase the risk of heart disease and stroke, kidney disease, vision problems, and nerve problems in people with diabetes.
+If it's not treated, hyperglycemia can cause serious health problems.
+Too much sugar in the bloodstream for long periods of time can damage the vessels that supply blood to vital organs.
+And, too much sugar in the bloodstream can cause other types of damage to body tissues, which can increase the risk of heart disease and stroke, kidney disease, vision problems, and nerve problems in people with diabetes.

 Blood sugar levels are considered high when they're above someone's target range.
 The diabetes health care team will let you know what your child's target blood sugar levels are, which will vary based on factors like your child's age.